Priyanshiishah/Library_System_Management/README.md

 GROUP BY 1
 ```

-9. **List Members Who Registered in the Last 180 Days**:
+**9. List Members Who Registered in the Last 180 Days**
 ```sql
 SELECT * FROM members
 WHERE reg_date >= CURRENT_DATE - INTERVAL '180 days';
 ```

-10. **List Employees with Their Branch Manager's Name and their branch details**:
+**10. List Employees with Their Branch Manager's Name and their branch details**

 ```sql
 SELECT